marcingolenia/blog/content/blog/2023-12-23-fsharp_hateoas.md

 common form hypermedia is a "link".
 1. Href attribute specifies the URL of the resource the link goes to.
 2. Rel indicates the relationship of the target resource to the current one.
-There are some predefined in the wild [2], but You are not limited to them.
-You can come up with Your own.
+There are some predefined in the wild [2], but you are not limited to them.
+You can come up with your own.
 Just be sure that they are meaningful and consistent.
-Seeing this in API may seem something new... but You know Links, don't You?
+Seeing this in API may seem something new... but you know Links, don't you?
 ```html
 <head>
    <link rel="stylesheet" href="mystyle.css">